Before the Session Starts

 Will insurance cover telehealth?

 - For patients with Aetna, Cigna, Fox Everett, BCBS of MS, yes.
-Aetna will cover telehealth for the next 90 days.
+Aetna will cover telehealth through December 31st.
 Blue Cross Blue Shield will also cover telemedicine, including teletherapy.

 - On March 14, 2020, Governor Tate Reeves issued Bulletin 2020-1 in which “the Commissioner of Insurance hereby directs insurers to adopt procedures that will encourage their policyholders to use telemedicine in an effort to reduce the virus’ spread.”